 Pape Chaudhury LLP is a Toronto based litigation boutique carrying on a varied civil litigation practice in a wide range of practice areas, including appellate advocacy, commercial litigation, negligence/torts, professional liability, class actions, and public law.
 The firm generally handles complicated or difficult matters, many of which are referred by other law firms.
 We have significant experience working with other lawyers whose clients need litigation counsel.
 We have argued over 150 appeals on behalf of both appellants and respondents.
 Our lawyers share a passion for the law and for solving the legal problems of a broad range of clients, including individuals, businesses, and institutions.
 We have a wealth of experience at all levels of courts and tribunals in Ontario, as well as the Supreme Court of Canada.

 Brodie Noga: Brodie maintains a general practice in civil and commercial litigation with an emphasis on appeals.
 He has made multiple appearances before the Court of Appeal.
 Before joining Pape Chaudhury, Brodie clerked at the Supreme Court of Canada for the Honourable Justice Clément Gascon.
-He obtained his law degree at McGill University where he received numerous academic distinctions including the Aimé Geoffrion Medal for second highest GPA upon graduation.
+He obtained his law degree at McGill University where he received numerous academic distinctions including the Aimé Geoffrion Gold Medal.
 He was called to Bar in 2018.